HAIR TRANSPLANT IN SINGAPORE

 But there are a couple of problems.

-While this alone is sufficient to cause about 50% of men in their 50’s with the striking appearance of thinning hair.
+This alone is sufficient to cause about 50% of men in their 50’s with the striking appearance of thinning hair.

 As if aging alone is not enough, nature has given a generous percentage of the population various forms of hair loss to contend with.